erincatto/box2c/docs/simulation.md

 This creates the shape and attaches it to the body.
 You do not need to store the shape id since the shape will automatically be destroyed when the parent body is destroyed.
+However, you may wish to store the shape id if you plan to change properties on it later.

 You can create multiple shapes on a single body.
-However, you may wish to store the shape id if you plan to change properties on it later.
+They all can contribute to the mass of the body.
+These shapes never collide with each other and may overlap.

 You can destroy a shape on the parent body.
 You may do this to model a breakable object.
 Otherwise you can just leave the shape alone and let